Lenzebo/drl_nanodegree_p3_collab_compet/Report.md

 blue shows the score for each episode, orange the average score over the last 100 episodes and green shows the desired score (0.5) in order to solve the environment.

+Although the environment was solved after around 1500 episodes, the average score dropped under the required performance twice during training.
+So although improving over the 5000 epochs, it was not very stable and probably further hyperparameter tuning could help here.
+The best performance was at 4000 episodes with an average score of 2.

-The graph shows, that the rewards that were collected are highly unstable even after the policy learned already a good strategy for both paddles to play together.
+The graph shows, that the rewards that were collected are highly unstable even after the policy learned is already a good strategy for both paddles to play together.

 Here is a gif of the resulting policy after 5000 episodes: